 - 2. (i) The distance between the goal posts shall not be more than 200 yards, nor less than 150 yards, and the width of the playing space not more than 170 yards, nor less than 100 yards, to be measured equally on each side of a line drawn through the centre of the goal.
-The playing arena shall be marked out and indicated by a white or other line around the playing space and known as the boundary line. - (ii) The goal posts shall be seven yards apart, and not less than twenty feet in height. - (iii) Two behind posts shall be placed at a distance of seven yards, one on each side of the goal posts, and in straight line with them. - (iv) The intervening line between the goal posts shall be called the goal line, and the intervening lines between the goal posts and the behind posts shall be called the behind lines. - (v) Two straight lines shall be drawn, and running for a distance of ten yards from a goal post and at a right angle to the goal line, and the outer ends of these lines shall be connected by another straight line, and these lines shall be marked in white and known as the kick-off lines. - (vi) A circle eight feet in diameter shall be drawn in white in the centre of the ground. - (vii) The standard size of footballs shall be 22 3⁄4 inches to 23 1⁄4 inches in lateral circumference, 29 1⁄2 inches and not more than 30 inches longitudinally, not less than 16 oz. or more than 17 oz. in weight.
+The playing arena shall be marked out and indicated by a white or other line around the playing space and known as the boundary line. - (ii) The goal posts shall be seven yards apart, and not less than twenty feet in height. - (iii) Two behind posts shall be placed at a distance of seven yards, one on each side of the goal posts, and in straight line with them. - (iv) The intervening line between the goal posts shall be called the goal line, and the intervening lines between the goal posts and the behind posts shall be called the behind lines. - (v) Two straight lines shall be drawn, and running for a distance of ten yards from a goal post and at a right angle to the goal line, and the outer ends of these lines shall be connected by another straight line, and these lines shall be marked in white and known as the kick-off lines. - (vi) A circle eight feet in diameter shall be drawn in white in the centre of the ground. - (vii) The standard size of football shall conform as far as possible to the specifications of 22 3⁄4 inches by 29 1⁄2 inches and of the shape agreed upon at 1938 Council Meeting, sample of which is available to manufacturers on application to the Council Secretary.
+The weight of the ball to be not less than 16 ounces or more than 17 ounces.